-Adam Schefter reported this Sunday morning that free-agent receiver Plaxico Burress has signed a one-year, fully-guaranteed, $3,017,000 contract with the New York Jets.
-The team has confirmed the signing.
+Adam Schefter reported Sunday morning that free-agent receiver Plaxico Burress has signed a one-year, fully guaranteed, $3.017 million contract with the New York Jets.

 There had been much chatter this week about Burress -- who was released from prison last month after serving two years for firing an unlicensed gun in a New York nightclub -- possibly returning to the Giants, with whom he won the Super Bowl four years ago.
 Burress had said unflattering things about Giants coach Tom Coughlin in a post-release interview, but the Giants made a push to sign him anyway and he met with Coughlin on Friday night at the team's training facility in New Jersey.